monero-ecosystem/monero-python/docs/source/address.rst

 Each Monero transaction may carry a **payment ID**.
 It is a 64 or 256-bit long number that carries additional information between parties.
-For example, a merchant can generate a payment ID for each order, or an exchange can assign one to each user, so they would know what is the purpose of incoming payment.
+For example, a merchant can generate a payment ID for each order, or an exchange can assign one to each user.
+The customer/user would then attach the ID to the transaction, so the site operator would know what is the purpose of incoming payment.

 A short, 64-bit payment ID can be integrated into an address, creating, well... an **integrated address**.